What is a Short Sale?

 Here are sample steps of a short sale:

-- Seller signs a listing agreement with a real estate agent subject to selling as a short sale with third-party approval.
+- Seller signs a listing agreement with a real estate agent subject to selling as a short sale with third-party (the bank) approval.

-- The agent finds a buyer who makes an offer for less than the amount of the mortgage.
+- The agent finds a buyer who makes an offer based on market value, which is often less than the amount of the mortgage.